djpr1me/mypitbike/docs/guides/buying_comparison_guides/review_of_forsage_110_125_160_cross_pit_bikes.md

-# Review of forsage 110, 125, 160 cross pit bikes
+# Review of Forsage 110, 125, 160 Cross Pit Bikes

 The topic of pit bikes has been known in Russia for a long time.
 However, it is only in the past couple of years that it has begun to develop more actively: sales have surged, and competitions have even started to be held.
 Despite the emergence of several new brands in the market, the Izhevsk pit bikes **Forsage** have been familiar to Russian buyers for quite some time.